Pratishthan/.github/profile/README.md

   The family has grown over the years and they come from all over India and call Bangalore their home.
-Nestled in the calm environs of a tree-covered office space, we have been putting our experience in fintech, enterprise solutions, technology frameworks and emerging technologies to create an ecosystem that helps the mind thrive and creates a fertile ground for creative solutions.
+Nestled in the calm environs of tree-covered office space, we have been putting our experience in fintech, enterprise solutions, technology frameworks and emerging technologies to create an ecosystem that helps the mind thrive and creates a fertile ground for creative solutions.